Korean, Edit

 ⑴ Generation of Nitrogenous Wastes

-① Amino Acid Breakdown : Reaction in which amino groups are removed during amino acid metabolism, producing ammonia
+① Amino Acid Breakdown: Reaction in which amino groups are removed during amino acid metabolism, producing ammonia

 ○ Liver combines ammonia with CO2 via the ornithine cycle to synthesize urea

-○ Mitochondria and cytoplasm are involved
+○ Via mitochondria and cytoplasm

 ○ Urea formation occurs in the cytoplasm